zokradonh/kopano-docker/README.md

 #### I've pulled in the latest version, but now I cannot reach Kopano over the network any longer!

 This project switched to specifying `COMPOSE_FILE` in `.env` to allow users to easily disable individual ports exposed.
-Please rerun `setup.sh` to add this variable to your `.env` or add it manually.
+Please rerun `setup.sh` to add this variable to your `.env` file or add it manually.

 ### How to use a newer version than the one available from the Docker Hub?